tsmannin/projects/README.md

-# projects
+# Projects

-A collection of projects worked on by Tristan Manning
+A collection of projects worked on by Tristan Manning.